-- Membership and Co-operations Officer
+- Membership and Cooperation Officer

-II Duties of board members
+II Duties of Board members

-- The Vice-President is in addition to his/her constitutional duties responsible for developing the 5 year strategy of the association.
+- The Vice-President is, in addition to his/her constitutional duties, responsible for developing the 5 year strategy of the Association.

 - The Technical Programme Officer is responsible for the technical content of the Annual Conference.
-This includes the acquisition, selection and programming of papers for the technical sessions and the organisation and co-ordination of courses, workshops, seminars, field trips, etc. The Technical Programme Officer is also responsible for the technical content of other EAGE-organised conferences and for the technical input of EAGE in cases of EAGE involvement with the technical programmes of other conferences.
+This includes the acquisition, selection and programming of papers for the technical sessions and the organisation and co-ordination of courses, workshops, seminars, field trips, etc. The Technical Programme Officer is also responsible for the technical content of other EAGE-organised conferences and for the technical input of EAGE in cases of EAGE involvement with the technical programmes of other conferences and workshops.

 - The Publications Officer is responsible for the EAGE official journal and all journals published under the EAGE name.

 - The Education Officer is responsible for the EAGE Education Programme and for matters concerning students and their relationship with EAGE.

 - The Membership and Cooperation Officer is responsible for promoting interactions between EAGE members and for cooperation and development with local chapters, special interest groups and associated societies.